MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/set-up-custom-homepage-for-your-mct-instance.md

 >[!NOTE]
 >
->* Azure subscription should be same subscription where MCT is deployed.
+>* Azure subscription should be same subscription where CT is deployed.
 These steps would need ‘Contributor’ access for the Azure subscription.
->* This custom home page needs to be hosted in same azure subscription where MCT is deployed.
+>* This custom home page needs to be hosted in same azure subscription where CT is deployed.
 >* You need to have the Storage Account of the type "General-purpose v2" to get the static website

 1. Sign in to the [Azure portal](https://portal.azure.com/)